driter7958/Peli_sci-fi_workshop/README.md

 2. **Participate in Workshops**: Attend our workshops to learn, share, and collaborate on projects in real time.
 3. **Contribute to Projects**: Whether you want to start your own project or contribute to existing ones, our platform and GitHub repositories are designed to help you get involved.

-## Building Together:

-Like Peli Motto, we believe in working with what you’ve got and making it great.
-Even if we’re starting small, we’re determined to create a space where everyone can contribute, learn, and build together.
-Let’s roll up our sleeves and get to work\!